-- or other information deemed necessary by the Purchasing Agent or the County Auditor to verify compliance with this Section upon thirty (30) calendar days written notice, including, but not limited to, copies of any contracts with subcontractors or other vendors. - (d) The Purchasing Agent shall make compliance with this Subdivision a condition of any contract or agreement for a procurement funded by a County agency or the County government or any such contract or agreement shall be void.
-This requirement does not apply to procurements awarded pursuant to Section 10A-114. - (e) In this Subdivision, the term "best efforts" means efforts to the maximum extent practicable have been made to meet the requirement.
-A vendor given a County-based business preference under Section 10A-158 or subject to the County-based business participation requirements under Section 10A-159 shall not be deemed to have demonstrated "best efforts" under Subsection (a) of this Section where there is a sufficient number of County-based businesses or County-based small businesses to enable the vendor to meet the requirements of Subsection (a) of this Section.
-The Purchasing Agent shall not grant a waiver authorized by Paragraph (1) of Subsection (a) of this Section unless the vendor seeking the waiver: - (1) Provides a detailed written statement of the reasons the vendor is unable to maintain its percentages of County-based business or County-based small business participation; - (2) Provides a detailed written statement of its efforts to maintain its percentages of contact and negotiate with County-based businesses or County-based small businesses including: - (A) The names, addresses, and telephone numbers of the County-based businesses or County-based small businesses that were contacted and the dates such County-based businesses were contacted, and - (B) A description of the information provided to County-based businesses or County-based small businesses regarding the descriptions of services or goods sought for the procurement, including plans, specifications and anticipated time schedule for any portions of the work to be performed, where applicable. - (3) As to each County-based business or County-based small businesses that placed a subcontract or other quotation or offer which the vendor considered not to be acceptable, a detailed written statement that includes sufficient reasons for this conclusion; and
+1 or other information deemed necessary by the Purchasing Agent or the County Auditor to verify 2 compliance with this Section upon thirty (30) calendar days written notice, including, but not 3 limited to, copies of any contracts with subcontractors or other vendors.
+4 (d) The Purchasing Agent shall make compliance with this Subdivision a condition of 5 any contract or agreement for a procurement funded by a County agency or the County 6 government or any such contract or agreement shall be void.
+This requirement does not apply to 7 procurements awarded pursuant to Section 10A-114.
+8 (e) In this Subdivision, the term "best efforts" means efforts to the maximum extent 9 practicable have been made to meet the requirement.
+A vendor given a County-based business 10 preference under Section 10A-158 or subject to the County-based business participation 11 requirements under Section 10A-159 shall not be deemed to have demonstrated "best efforts" 12 under Subsection (a) of this Section where there is a sufficient number of County-based 13 businesses or County-based small businesses to enable the vendor to meet the requirements of 14 Subsection (a) of this Section.
+The Purchasing Agent shall not grant a waiver authorized by 15 Paragraph (1) of Subsection (a) of this Section unless the vendor seeking the waiver: 16 (1) Provides a detailed written statement of the reasons the vendor is unable to 17 maintain its percentages of County-based business or County-based small business participation; 18 (2) Provides a detailed written statement of its efforts to maintain its percentages of 19 County-based business or County-based small business participation, including its efforts to 20 contact and negotiate with County-based businesses or County-based small businesses including: 21 (A) The names, addresses, and telephone numbers of the County-based 22 businesses or County-based small businesses that were contacted and the dates such County- 23 based businesses were contacted, and 24 (B) A description of the information provided to County-based businesses or 25 County-based small businesses regarding the descriptions of services or goods sought for the 26 procurement, including plans, specifications and anticipated time schedule for any portions of the 27 work to be performed, where applicable; 28 (3) As to each County-based business or County-based small businesses that placed a 2 9 subcontract or other quotation or offer which the vendor considered not to be acceptable, a 30 detailed written statement that includes sufficient reasons for this conclusion; and